csmcoding/OCTO/README.md

 Use GitHub Releases for distributable installers and packaged builds.

 - Linux: `.deb` and `.rpm`
-- Windows: `.msi` or `.exe` installer builds from a Windows machine
+- Windows: planned for Windows builds from a Windows machine
-- macOS: `.dmg` builds from a macOS machine
+- macOS: planned for `.dmg` builds from a macOS machine

 GitHub Packages is not the right distribution channel for OCTO installers.